handpoint/doc/android/androidreleasenotes.md

  By eliminating the need for physical card involvement, Automatic Refund streamlines the refund process, saving time for both merchants and customers.
 This efficiency boost enhances overall transaction management, contributing to a more seamless and customer-centric experience.

+**Fixes**:

+- Inconsistency when formatting currencies using Slovenian as the locale.

 ## 7.1004.1
 **Features**: